-Lauded as the classy, stylish and uber-cool capital of Karnataka, Bangalore is an enigmatic cosmopolitan city of India.
-Spearheading the charm of South India, Bangalore Tourism is a mise-en-scene of culture, religion, education and of course, entrepreneurship.
-Bustling with energy and mushrooming with an infectious hot-and-happening ambiance, tourists from all over the world travel to Bangalore to experience a different identity of India, soaked in modernity and urbanisation.
+Lauded as the classy, stylish and uber-cool capital of Karnataka, Bengaluru is an enigmatic cosmopolitan city of India.
+Spearheading the charm of South India, Bengaluru Tourism is a mise-en-scene of culture, religion, education and of course, entrepreneurship.
+Bustling with energy and mushrooming with an infectious hot-and-happening ambiance, tourists from all over the world travel to Bengaluru to experience a different identity of India, soaked in modernity and urbanisation.

 Situated on the Kasturba Road, this sought after aquarium is located inside an octagonal shaped building, quite simple yet significant in its architecture.
 In fact, it acts as a charming entrance for the Cubbon Park and was inaugurated in 1983.
 It has impressive variety of aqua-life, including exotic, freshwater and indigenous fishes.